 Plant marshmallow in a moist spot, ideally with heavy soil.
 It’s called “marsh” mallow for a reason after all.
 While it wants continuously moist soil, it doesn’t want to grow underwater or in an actual swamp.
 Ensure good drainage and avoid standing water.

-Plant marshmallow plants about 1 foot apart in a well prepared perennial bed.
+Plant marshmallow plants about 1 foot apart in a well-prepared perennial bed.
 Mulch heavily in the first year to discourage weeds and hold moisture while the plants are getting established.

 So long as you keep weeds back this first year, and the soil stays moist, your marshmallow herbs should get off to a good start.
 Later in life they’re tall vigorous plants, and they can more easily compete with weeds and other perennials provided the soil stays moist.

-In my case, I just stuffed them into a weedy perennial bed with no mulch.
-Our Vermont summers are always wet, so I didn’t have to water.
 The only thing that is absolutely required is cold stratification, and simply placing the packet into the refrigerator a few weeks before planting accomplishes that.
 Once they’re up, the plants are pretty hard to kill.

 Marshmallow plants are hardy to zone 3, so perfect for northern gardeners.